jhvanderschee/hugocodex/content/getting-started.md

 </html>
 ```

-This 'index.html' file is your new homepage template.
-You need to store it in your project folder under 'layouts/_defaults'.
-You might want to make a copy of this file and call it 'single.html'.
+This 'home.html' file is your new homepage template.
+You need to store it in your project folder under 'layouts'.
+You might want to make a copy of this file in 'layouts/_defaults' and call it 'single.html'.
 You need to place the html files you want to include in your project folder under 'layouts/partials'.
-Finally you have to create a root folder 'content' in your project and fill it with an 'index.md' file that looks like this:
+Finally you have to create a root folder 'content' in your project and fill it with an '_index.md' file that looks like this:

 ```